abdlmutii/Gamecord-New-README.md/README.md

 - [**Discord Gamecord**](https://discord.gg/invite/GaczkwfgV9) is a powerful module that allows you to play games within Discord

 ### Why should you use gamecord?
-- Beginner friendly
+- 🤩 Beginner friendly
-- High customize
+- 🎨 Very high customized.
-- Support 10+ games
+- 🎮 Support 10+ games
-- First discord games package to support slash commands
+- 📎 First discord games package to support slash commands
+- 🇪🇬 Supporting translate.
+You can translate messages from the game settings